-Who or what inspired you to take up composing, and make it your career?
+Who or what inspired you to take up the piano and pursue a career in music?

 What have been the greatest challenges of your career so far?

 Everything’s a challenge; getting up in the morning, getting old, non-smoking long-haul flights etc..
 Maybe dealing with the diagnosis of Dupuytrens Disease, a subject I’ve written much about lately owing to the interest in our production, ‘The Imperfect Pearl’ being on tour was one of the greatest challenges.
 The loss of the use of one’s hands and all that that implies, not wishing to sound melodramatic, really is akin to a death or bereavement.